HighSchoolHacking/GLS/Documentation/Enums/Enum Values.md

 ## Implementation

-Retrieving an enum value consists of `MemberLeft`, the name of the container enum, `MemberMiddle`, the name of the value, and `MemberRight`.
+Retrieving an enum value consists of `ValueLeft`, the name of the container enum, `ValueMiddle`, the name of the member, and `ValueRight`.

 ### Properties